 The front and rear brake-drums of the car are identical in design.
 It is necessary from time to time to remove the brake-drums in order to clean out the brakes or have them re-lined.
 The procedure is very simple.
 When the wheel is removed take off the nuts, removing also the countersunk grub screws, and after releasing the brake, the drum can be withdrawn by a slight tapping on the edge of the drum with a wooden mallet or a piece of wood and a hammer.

-Removal of the countersunk screw in the splined portion of the hub gives access to the split pin which locks hub nut, this split pin can then be removed easily and replaced through the hole in the hub.
+The countersunk screw in the splined portion of the hub is intended, after removal, to give access to the split pin of the hub nut, which can then be removed easily and replaced through the hole in the hub.